This post is part 1 of a series.

 - People who are planning to make money from a blog

 - Companies using a content marketing blog as their marketing channel

 - Individuals desiring total control over their website (FTP, custom code, custom plugins, etc.)

-Here is an official TOS page for using WordPress.com blogs, which will give you all the information you need regarding fair usage and TOS of WordPress:
+Here is the official TOS page for using WordPress.com blogs, which will give you all the information you need regarding fair usage and the full TOS of WordPress.

-To use WordPress.org, we download a copy of WordPress from the official download page and install it on our own hosting server.
-Since WordPress.org is one of the world’s most popular platforms, many hosting companies offer custom solutions or scripts like Fantastico, to let you install WordPress with one click.
+To use WordPress.org, download a copy of WordPress from the official download page and install it on your own hosting server.
+Since WordPress.org is one of the world’s most popular platforms, many hosting companies offer custom solutions or scripts like Fantastico which lets you install WordPress with one click.

 I will write more about the difference between WordPress.com and WordPress.org later.
-First, let’s have a look at some of the features of WordPress.org blogs:
+First, let’s have a look at some of the features of WordPress.org platform:

 Recommended reading: How much does it cost to start a self-hosted WordPress blog?